Bad Channels: Synopsis

 KDUL is a new radio station running a promotion where DJ Dangerous Dan is chained to a chair until a listener calls in and guesses the combination to the locks.
 When the correct combination is finally guessed, a TV journalist, Lisa, suspects the solution was faked and that the promotion was a fraud.
 On her way to the station to confront the DJ, she witnesses a UFO.

 Two aliens invade the radio station, using a device to capture female listeners.
 As they are abducted, the women imagine themselves starring in a music video.
 Once the video is completed, the alien shrinks and imprisons the women in clear tubes.
 Among the captured are a nurse (Melissa Behr), a waitress, and a cheerleader.

 Realizing what the aliens are planning, the DJ warns his listeners to turn off the radio.
 However, listeners assume it's just another promotion.
-The alien attempts to capture Lisa, the reporter, but instead shrinks a teenager named Bunny.
+The alien attempts to capture Lisa, but instead shrinks a bystander.

 The DJ isn't taken seriously until more women go missing, drawing the attention of the military.
 Eventually, the DJ discovers that the aliens are vulnerable to common disinfectant and uses it to defeat them, rescuing the women.
 All of the women—except Bunny—are restored to their normal size.

 The broadcast attracts 10,000 listeners.

 In a post-credit scene, a miniature man suggests that the shrunken woman, Bunny, might want a visit from Dollman.